elgamalsalman/cp-solutions/UVa/UVa_Solutions/11631_Dark_roads/README.md

 ### General Comments

 This is a Minimum Spanning Tree (MST) problem which can be solved using either Kruskal's algorithm or Prim's algorithm.
 I used Prim's but Kruskal's would have worked fine.
-However, Prim's is muuch shorter to code, as I needed to write the UFDS (aka DSU) structure from scratch for kruskal's to work.
-Anyways, if you would like to see a Kruskal's algorithm explanation see the solution to the problem [11228 - Transportation system](../11228_Transportation_system).
+However, Prim's is much shorter to code, as I need to write the UFDS (aka DSU) structure from scratch for kruskal's to work.
+Anyways, if you would like to see a Kruskal's algorithm explanation see my solution to the problem [11228 - Transportation system](../11228_Transportation_system).

 ### Explanation